balena-io/docs/pages/learn/deploy/deployment.md

 ---
 title: Deploy to your fleet
-excerpt: The process for deploying an application to your {{$names.cloud.lower}} managed fleet
+excerpt: The process for deploying to your {{$names.cloud.lower}} managed fleet
 ---

 # Deploy to your Fleet

-On {{$names.cloud.lower}}, when we deploy code to devices grouped under a single fleet, and they all run what we refer to as a "release".
+On {{$names.cloud.lower}}, when we deploy code to devices grouped in a fleet, they all run what we refer to as a "release".
 A release consists of a Docker image or set of images on our registry.
 These images are built from a source code repository, either locally or remotely on the [{{$names.cloud.lower}} build server](#the-balenacloud-build-server).
-When a successful release is created, all devices in the fleet are instructed to download and run the new deployment (according to the chosen [update strategy][update-strategy]).
+When a successful release is created, all devices in the fleet are instructed to download and run the new release (according to the chosen [update strategy][update-strategy]).

 There are 3 ways to create and deploy a release, namely [{{$names.company.lower}} push](#balena-push), [{{$names.company.lower}} deploy](#balena-build--deploy) and [git push](#git-push).
 Each method has slightly different use cases and differ on how and where the container images are built.
 We'll explain each of the options in more detail below.
 If you are just starting out with {{$names.cloud.lower}}, we recommend using [{{$names.company.lower}} push](#balena-push).